 Before the move we all have a vision of what we're going to do when we get to the new country and the plan is ALWAYS flawed.

 The first big mistake is generally that we plan to learn a new language and be fluent in 3-6 months.
 Does that sound familiar?
-With that, a host of other things come: join a gym, learn how to knit, lose weight, change your hairstyle…etc. But when we get here, there's so much that we didn't expect and couldn’t possibly have predicted.
+With that, a host of other things come: join a gym, find a job, learn how to knit, lose weight, volunteer at a soup kitchen…etc. But when we get here, there's so much that we didn't expect and couldn’t possibly have predicted.
 It means that either our plans become irrelevant, or just not realistic in the new setting.

 So this is your chance… revisit your initial plan and make a new one that suits your new surroundings and is feasible in the setting that you’re now familiar with.

-Do you still want to learn a language or join a gym, GREAT!
+Do you still want to learn a language or find a job, GREAT!
 But make the time line realistic based on where you are.
 Are you like, no… I have too much going on to learn that language.
 Also GREAT!
 Let it go.

-And maybe your new home has things to offer that you couldn't have imagined; mahjong, belly dancing, candy making or ikebana!
+And maybe your new home has things to offer that you couldn't have imagined; mahjong, teaching opportunities, belly dancing, university courses, candy making or ikebana!
 Don't forget to look around prioritise some of the unique experiences that are right at your finger tips.